ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

 ## 5. Less Need for Technical Support

-A good database is one that you don’t have to worry about, it just works.
-We created diagnostic tools to always monitor what’s working, and what isn’t.
-If something goes down, or simply isn’t working optimally, you will be sent a notification with a recommended fix.
+A good database is one that you don't have to worry about, it just works.
+We created diagnostic tools to always monitor what's working, and what isn't.
+If something goes down, or simply isn't working optimally, you will be sent a notification with a recommended fix.
 Our aim is to optimize the time you are in control of your application and can keep on developing it without interruption.

-In those situations where you do need to get in touch with us, we don’t make you sweat.
+In those situations where you do need to get in touch with us, we don't make you sweat.
 We know that there is nothing more frustrating than handing the fate of your application over to a third party who may not share your sense of urgency.
 Even if a company upholds their end of the SLA bargain by shooting out an automated “We got your issue and will reply shortly,” if it takes more than a day to fix, it puts at least one developer out of service.
 That can be $560 a day squandered on low priority work as the next release of your app remains stalled just short of the finish line.

 We aim to reply to any issues <em>within 2 hours</em> and strive to start working on them as soon as possible.
 You get dedicated access to our development team who know the intimate details of <a href="https://ravendb.net/downloads"><strong>RavenDB</strong></a>, rather than someone with limited familiarity who forces you to jump through hoops while they walk you through the support scripts.
 This saves you time, money, and lots of frustration.